misc-hosting/mtntbk/docs/muay-khao.md

 as from "hiding" the head tightly over an opponent's shoulder (for a taller fighter) or tucking into the chest, under the chin (for the shorter fighter).
 This lack of space prevents significant strikes.
 From the locked position, explosive movement is used to create space filled by knees and elbows.

+{% include image.html url="../../assets/images/alaine-delmas/knee-clinch.jpg"
+description="Create space.
+Break posture.
+Knee.<sup>1</sup>" width="400" %}

 Sudden changes in positional balance flows into a limited number of allowable sweeps, similar in their dynamics to the "minor foot sweeps" in Judo such as the Deashi Harai (Front Foot Sweep), Okuriashi Harai (Following Foot Sweep), or Harai Tsurikomi Ashi (Lifting Pulling Foot Sweep).

+### Common Positions

 ### Entry